Abdoul Sissoko: Career

-Born in Troyes, Sissoko began his career with hometown's Troyes AC.
-He made his professional debut on 15 August 2008, against Stade Brestois 29 for the Ligue 2 championship.
+Born in Troyes, Sissoko began his career with hometown's Troyes.
+He made his professional debut on 15 August 2008, against Brest for the Ligue 2 championship.
 Sissoko featured sparingly in his first two campaigns, but was a starter in his third, appearing in 26 matches as his side narrowly avoided relegation.

 On 1 July 2011, Sissoko signed a five-year deal for Udinese.
-On 19 January of the following year he was loaned to Brest, after only appearing in a Coppa Italia match against Chievo Verona earlier in the month.
+On 19 January of the following year, he was loaned to Brest, after only appearing in a Coppa Italia match against Chievo Verona earlier in the month.

 On 5 July 2012, Sissoko's loan was renewed.
-On 3 September of the following year he moved to Hércules CF also in a temporary deal.
+On 3 September of the following year, he moved to Hércules also in a temporary deal.

-Sissoko scored his first professional goal on 9 November 2013, netting the winner of a 2–1 home success against UD Las Palmas.
+Sissoko scored his first professional goal on 9 November 2013, netting the winner of a 2–1 home success against Las Palmas.
 He featured in 29 matches and scored three goals, as the Valencian side were relegated.

-On 17 July 2014, Sissoko joined La Liga side Granada CF in a season-long loan.
+On 17 July 2014, Sissoko joined La Liga side Granada in a season-long loan.
 He made his debut in the competition on 23 August, starting in a 2–1 home win against Deportivo de La Coruña.

-On 4 September 2015, free agent Sissoko signed a one-year deal with RCD Mallorca in Segunda División.
+On 4 September 2015, free agent Sissoko signed a one-year deal with Mallorca in Segunda División.

-On 10 May 2018, Sissoko helped Akhisar Belediyespor win their first professional trophy, the 2017–18 Turkish Cup and scored a goal in the final.
+On 10 May 2018, Sissoko helped Akhisarspor win their first professional trophy, the 2017–18 Turkish Cup and scored a goal in the final.

 On 10 March 2022, Sissoko signed a one-year contract with an option for a further year with Canadian Premier League side Atletico Ottawa, rejoining former Kuwait SC manager Carlos González.
 He departed the club following the 2022 season.

-In January 2023, he signed with Kuwait Premier League club Qadsia SC.
+In January 2023, he signed with Kuwait Premier League club Qadsia.